Correlation lengths of flat-band superconductivity from quantum geometry: Conclusion

 Looking ahead, it would be valuable to explore how the geometric control of pairing length scales identified here evolves in more general settings, including weakly dispersive bands, multiband systems without sublattice-exchange symmetry, and treatments that incorporate beyond-mean-field corrections.
+In particular, it would be interesting to investigate to what extent these geometric effects persist in strongly-correlated regimes using numerically exact methods such as DMRG, where the relevant length scales could be extracted from appropriate many-body correlation functions~\cite{mondaini18, chan22}.